When Heads of Departments Cross the Line

 A: The Crew Coach:

 Unfortunately, professionals can misuse their rank, and it’s one of those classic yachting power struggles.
 The problem is acute in situations like yours where the Engineer has been onboard longer than the new Captain.
 So, what to do about it?

 A yacht will operate better when the senior figures get along, and a higher-ranking crew should model the desired culture onboard.
 Although the Engineers behaviour makes it difficult to approach him, I wouldn’t let it deter you from finding a solution to this problem.
 It would appear that his behaviour is reflective of what we call a child-like state in a modern psychology theory which is more commonly known as transactional analysis.

-We explore this in greater detail in our https://thecrewcoach.com/face-to-face-training/, which is fascinating.
+We explore this as part of our membership program, and it is fascinating.
 I’ll give you a bit of insight into the theory as I am sure it will assist you in making sense of this behaviour.

 Transactional analysis theory is used in organisations, therapy, and personal and professional development areas.
 It is advantageous in helping individuals improve their relationships and their communication styles.